numo-labs/lambda-ne-package-cache/README.md

 ![api-request-time](https://cloud.githubusercontent.com/assets/194400/14903775/6d991418-0d9b-11e6-9910-8e58095bea8b.png)

-The packages don't change, what does change is the ***Prices and Availability***, but even this does not change more than every hour.
+The packages don't change, what does change is the ***Prices and Availability***, but even this does not change more than every hour (*unless a package is totally sold out, which is rare!*).
 So ... if we cache the listings for an hour the probability that a given package will be unavailable once the person clicks through to booking is low.
 (*we should track this and determine if its a risk to cache...*)